limtis0/Sudoku-Solver/README.md

 PyGame, Tensorflow, CV2 and some more

+---

 CONTROLS:

 "Arrows/Mouse" to select tiles;

-"1-9" to set tiles value;
+"1-9" to set tiles' value;

-"0" or "Backspace" to remove tiles value;
+"0" or "Backspace" to remove tiles' value;

 "I" or "V" to import picture from clipboard;